Specialised Training in Scoliosis

 This specialist Scoliosis service is provided by Michael Parr the consulting osteopath and rehabilitation specialist of Elementary Health in Cambridge, who has travelled internationally to generate his training in scoliosis and asymmetry.
 Training includes some of the most up to date training and skills of asymmetry and scoliosis assessment and rehabilitation methods.

-Using a method of clinical assessment for three dimensional disturbances, the consulting rehabilitation clinician looks at all three planes of postures and motion, including the functional presentation of Global Movement Patterns.
+Using a method of clinical assessment for scoliosis and three dimensional disturbances, the consulting rehabilitation clinician looks at all three planes of postures and motion, including the functional presentation of Global Movement Patterns.

 The technique includes a specialised research informed Scoliosis Specific Exercises (SSE) approach, specifically designed to work with its influence on the nervous systems control of the spine, pelvis, trunk and whole global motor controls.
 This is slowly undergoing trials for its effectiveness, with the hope that a few more studies will be performed in the near future, to ensure patients continue to be re-assured of current scoliosis protocols.